willynilly/foodrhetoric/README.md

 # foodrhetoric
-A network simulation of vegan food adoption using Theory of Planned Behavior.
+A network simulation of vegan food adoption using the Theory of Planned Behavior.

 The following is a work in progress.